retifrav/rclone-rc-web-gui/README.md

-# Web GUI for rclone rcd
+# Web GUI for rclone rc

 - [About](#about)
   - [Use-case](#use-case)